The Pure Talalay Bliss Advantage

 The Oeko-Tex 100 standard is concerned primarily with health and safety of textile products.

 Textiles considered for this standard are classified into four categories listed below.
-Our Talalay Latex is certified for Class I.
+Our Talalay is certified for Class I.

 - Product Class I: Products for Babies – all textile products and materials used to manufacture such textile products for children up to the age of 36 months (leather clothing is excepted)